-- Those granted access are prohibited from releasing information to another person or agency without written permission from the parent or adult student (age 18 or older).
+- Those granted access are prohibited from releasing information to another person or agency without written permission from the parent or adult student.

-- Certificated personnel will be available to interpret records where appropriate.
+- Certificate personnel will be available to interpret records where appropriate.

 The following persons or agencies shall have access to student records: